-Case studies are business success stories that illustrate a customer’s positive experience with your product or service.
+As a case study writer, I understand how important it is to illustrate a customer’s positive experience with your product or service.

-Don’t let the expression “case study” fool you.
+By the way, don’t let the expression “case study” fool you.
 It may sound dry and stiff, but a well-written case study is a good story, especially when a writer with journalism experience is at the helm.

 You can use case studies in multiple ways by repurposing the content.
 Here are some possible uses: